-Sales of a substantial number of shares of our common stock in the public market following this offering, or the perception that such sales might occur, could cause a decline in the market price of our common stock or could impair our ability to obtain capital through a subsequent offering of our equity securities or securities convertible into equity securities.
-Under our amended and restated articles of incorporation that will be in effect upon closing of this offering, we are authorized to issue up to 200,000,000 shares of common stock, of which 25,399,265 shares of common stock will be outstanding upon the closing of this offering (26,553,111 shares if the underwriters' over-allotment option is exercised in full).
+Sales of a substantial number of shares of our common stock in the public market following this offering, or the perception that such sales might occur, could cause a decline in the market price of our common stock or could impair our ability to obtain capital through a subsequent offering of our equity securities convertible into equity securities.
+Under our amended and restated articles of incorporation that will be in effect upon closing of this offering, we are authorized to issue up to 200 million shares of common stock of which shares of common stock will be outstanding upon the closing of this offering (shares if the underwriters' over-allotment option is exercised in full).
 Of these shares, the shares of common stock sold in this offering will be freely transferable without restriction or further registration under the Securities Act of 1933, or the Securities Act, by persons other than our "affiliates," as that term is defined in Rule 144 under the Securities Act.
-In addition to the shares being sold in this offering, (i) 344,284 additional shares may be sold immediately upon the date of this prospectus; (ii) 29,290 additional shares may be sold beginning 90 days after the date of this prospectus; (ii) 14,619,578 additional shares may be sold upon the expiration of the 180-day lock-up period under the lock-up agreements described below; and (iv) 2,713,805 additional shares will be eligible for resale pursuant to Rule 144 upon the expiration of various one-year holding periods during the six months following expiration of the 180-day lock-up period under the lock-up agreements described below.
-Additionally, as of October 31, 2007, we had granted options to purchase a total of 4,554,687 shares of common stock that may be resold as described under "Shares Eligible for Future Sale - Stock Options," and warrants to purchase 716,822 shares of common stock that may be resold as described under "Shares Eligible for Future Sale and the following effect to certain changes to
+In addition, shares of common stock will become freely tradable after the termination of the 180-day lock-up agreements described below, including shares of common stock that may be acquired upon the exercise of outstanding options and warrants. shares of common stock, as well as shares of common stock that may be acquired upon the exercise of outstanding options and warrants, are not subject to the lock-up agreements and are currently freely tradable.
+See "Shares Eligible for Future Sale."